frejanordsiek/hdf5storage/README.rst

 Versions
 ========

+0.1.11.
+Bugfix release fixing the following.
+        * Issue #30.
+Fixed ``loadmat`` not opening files in read mode.

 0.1.10.
 Minor feature/performance fix release doing the following.
         * Issue #29.
 Added ``writes`` and ``reads`` functions to write and read more than one piece of data at a time and made